 This Workwear product group includes both the supply of workwear and the relevant services offered in combination with the supply of workwear.
 The following products (with their corresponding CPV codes) are part of the Workwear product group.
-This list of products is not intended to be exhaustive.
+This list of products is non-exhaustive.